The Queensland Government is committed to providing a high quality water safety and swimming education program and developed the:

 In line with the department’s

-P–12 Curriculum, Assessment and Reporting Framework, Queensland state schools are required to provide a water safety and swimming education program in Prep to Year 6.
-They are encouraged to implement the program as part of the delivery of the Australian Curriculum: Health and Physical Education.
+K–12 Curriculum, Assessment and Reporting Framework, Queensland state schools are required to provide a water safety and swimming education program in Prep to Year 6.
+Schools are encouraged to implement the program as part of the delivery of the Australian Curriculum: Health and Physical Education.

 Individual state schools determine how they provide their water safety and swimming education program in line with the